 On the way to Lífsmótun Campsite located between Reykjahlíð and Akureyri, stopping at the Myvatn viewpoint for having a soup cooked on the stove.
 Outside very windy and icy.
 Then continuing to the campsite.
 Just before arriving, spotting Aurora Borealis (Northern lights) for the first time.
 Amazingly beautiful!
-The colors are even better visible on photos with a long exposure.
+The colors are even better visible on photos with long exposure.
 Awesome!!

 Having sausages and pasta cooked in the van as dinner at Lífsmótun Campsite.
 This is a small campsite managed by a lovely lady from Germany who lives in Iceland for 30 years now.
-The place has toilet, warm shower and washing facilities attached, but no kitchen yet (it is supposed to be opened next season).
+The place has a toilet, warm shower, and washing facilities attached, but no kitchen yet (it is supposed to be opened next season).
 That's why it is 20 EUR only for two and a van.
 Then again watching Northern lights and going to bed at 1:00 am.

 29. 12.
 2018 - Day 6: Western Region

 with porridge, Cheerios, apples, and bananas at 9:30, then driving 1.5 hours to Akureyri for refueling (70 EUR), supermarket and souvenirs at Penninn Eymundsson shop.

 When buying goods for more than 6.000 ISK (around 42 EUR) then it's easy to claim back taxes (14%).
 Shops usually provide forms with the paid amount pre-filled.
 Simply fill in the personal data and stop by at the tax office at Keflavik Airport right before check-in.